ran-isenberg/aws-lambda-handler-cookbook/docs/best_practices/monitoring.md

 ## **Further Reading**

-If you wish to learn more about this concept and go over details on the CDK code, check out my blog post.
+If you wish to learn more about this concept and go over details on the CDK code, check out my [blog post](https://www.ranthebuilder.cloud/post/how-to-effortlessly-monitor-serverless-applications-with-cloudwatch-part-one).

-Blog post - WIP, soon!